 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed during the school day.
+Date completed majority of the classroom time but may also need to allow mixing into wider groups for specialist teaching, wraparound care and transport, or for boarding pupils in one group residentially and another during the school day.
 We will endeavour to keep these groups at least partially separate and minimise contacts between children. • All teachers and other staff can operate across different classes and year groups in order to facilitate the delivery of the school timetable.
 Where staff need to move between classes and year groups, they should try and keep their distance from pupils and other staff as much as they can, ideally 2m from other adults.
 This is not likely to be possible with younger children and teachers in primary schools can still work across groups if that is needed to enable a full educational offer. • We will look to maximise the use of our site and any associated available space, such as rooms in an associated place of worship for schools with a religious character, if feasible.
-Measures within the classroom • Staff must try to maintain distance from pupils, staying at the front of the class, and away from colleagues where possible.
-Ideally, adults should maintain 2m distance from each other, and from children, although this will not always be possible with younger children. • Avoid close face to face contact and minimise time spent within 1m of anyone.
+Measures within the classroom • Staff must maintain distance from pupils, staying at the front of the class, and away from colleagues where possible.
+Ideally, adults should maintain 2m distance from each other, and from children, although this will not always be possible with younger children this includes all primary age children. • Avoid close face to face contact and minimise time spent within 1m of anyone.
 This will not be possible when working with pupils who have complex needs or who need close contact care.
-These pupils' educational and care support should be provided as normal. • Children old enough, will be supported to maintain distance and not touch staff and their peers where including young carers.
+These pupils' educational and care support should be provided as normal. • Children old enough, will be supported to maintain distance and not touch staff and their peers where possible.
+This will not be possible for the youngest communicated to those parents who have English as an additional language and parents of vulnerable children including young carers.
 Parents will be reminded of the complaints Policy which currently sets out how low level concerns will be resolved.